lumbresnelson/espresso-dapp/README.md

 # espresso-dapp
 Espresso revolutionizes dApp deployment on the Internet Computer by making it accessible, transparent, and community-driven.
 Deploy your applications with confidence and join a thriving ecosystem of developers.

-Espresso – One-Click dApp Deployment for the Internet Computer Espresso is a user-friendly, on-chain tool for one-click deployment of dApps on the Internet Computer.
+Espresso – One-Click dApp Deployment for the Internet Computer.

+Espresso is a user-friendly, on-chain tool for one-click deployment of dApps on the Internet Computer.
 It features a simple UI, Wasm validation, public deployment logs, initial cycle funding, and a donation system to support ongoing operations.

 Features